 Equity release may affect your tax position as well as your entitlement to state benefits so be sure to speak with one of our financial advisers first.
 It’s also important to make sure your equity release product has a ‘no negative equity guarantee’.
 This protects your estate so that it is not liable for more than the value of your home when it is sold.
 Give us a call on 01322 907 000 to discuss equity release in more detail with one of our financial consultants.
 Alternatively, send an enquiry to us by email at firstname.lastname@example.org or via our contact form and we will reply to you as quickly as possible.

 Are you considering buying a holiday home?

-If you are looking to let your holiday home, you may need a holiday let mortgage.
-This is a specialist style of mortgage and not available from every lender.
-Given that holiday homes often have seasonal interest, income is not spread evenly throughout a year, and this can impact your ability to obtain a mortgage.
+If your holiday home is for your private use, you will require a residential mortgage.
+Bear in mind that you will be liable for a second property stamp duty surcharge.
+To use the property as an investment for holiday lets, you will need a holiday let mortgage.
+This is a specialist type of mortgage and not available from every lender.
+Given that holiday homes often have seasonal interest, the income is not spread evenly throughout a year and this can impact your ability to obtain a mortgage.

 Speak with one of our mortgage experts for information and guidance on how to obtain a mortgage for a holiday home you wish to rent out.
 Located throughout Kent, London and Edinburgh, they have considerable expertise in this area and know which lenders offer specialist holiday let mortgages.

 Help your loved ones get onto the property ladder

 It’s fair to say that many youngsters struggle to get onto the property ladder these days.
 Faced with high property prices, strict affordability checks and difficulty saving a big enough deposit, many first-time buyers look to family members to help them step onto the property ladder.
 If you’d like to help a loved one purchase their first home, they are different ways to go about it: